Windows thumbnail cache: Purpose

 Windows stores thumbnails of graphics files, and certain document and movie files, in the Thumbnail Cache file, including the following formats: JPEG, BMP, GIF, PNG, TIFF, AVI, PDF, PPTX, DOCX, HTML, and many others.
 Its purpose is to prevent intensive disk I/O, CPU processing, and load times when a folder that contains a large number of files is set to display each file as a thumbnail.
 This effect is more clearly seen when accessing a DVD containing thousands of photos without the thumbs.db file and setting the view to show thumbnails next to the filenames.
-Thumbnail caching was introduced in Windows 2000; wherein the thumbnails were stored in the image file's alternate data stream if the operating system was installed on a drive with the NTFS file system.
-A separate Thumbs.db file was created if Windows 2000 was installed on a FAT32 volume.
-Windows Me also created Thumbs.db files.
+Thumbnail caching was introduced in Windows 2000; wherein the thumbnails are stored in the image file's alternate data stream if the operating system is installed on a drive with the NTFS file system.
+A separate Thumbs.db file is created if Windows 2000 is installed on a FAT32 volume.
+Windows Me also creates Thumbs.db files.
 From Windows XP, thumbnail caching, and thus creation of Thumbs.db, can optionally be turned off.
 In Windows XP only, from Windows Explorer Tools Menu, Folder Options, by checking "Do not cache thumbnails" on the View tab.
 In other versions of Windows, thumbnail caching can be turned off via Group Policy.
 Under Windows 2000, Windows Me, and Windows XP, a context menu command to force refreshing the thumbnail is available by right clicking the image in Thumbnail view of Windows Explorer.

 Thumbs.db

 Thumbs.db files are stored in each directory that contains thumbnails on Windows systems.
 The file is created locally among the images, however, preventing system wide use of the data and creating additional data load on removable devices.
 Windows XP Media Center Edition also creates ehthumbs.db which holds previews of video files.
 Each thumbnail created in a directory is represented in this database file as a small JPEG file, regardless of the file's original format.
 The images are resized to 96×96 pixels by default or a proportional miniature of their original shape for non-square images, with 96 pixels on the longer side.
 The size can be controlled by a setting on Windows Registry.
 Each folder with initiated thumbnail views (that is where they have displayed a Thumbnails or Filmstrip view in Windows Explorer) will have a Thumbs.db file.
 Folders with pictures also display previews on their icon when displayed in Thumbnail mode – the first four images in the folder at 40×40 pixels (or proportionally shaped), with a 1-pixel divider overlaid on a standard large folder icon.
-The Thumbs.db file is stored in Compound File Binary Format format, the same format that many Microsoft Office products use.
+The Thumbs.db file is stored in Compound File Binary Format, the same format that many Microsoft Office products use.